tdbe/tdbe.github.io/_posts/2025-07-2-openxr-vulkan-c++-gamedev-boilerplate.markdown

 2. Reference the code while writing your own implementation from scratch, to help you out if you are stuck with a problem, or simply for inspiration.

-# Running the OpenXR Vulkan Framework
+# Running the OpenXR Vulkan Example

 1. Download the latest [release](https://github.com/janhsimon/openxr-vulkan-example/releases) or build the project yourself with the steps below.
 2. Make sure your headset is connected to your computer.
 3. Run the program!

-# Building the OpenXR Vulkan Framework
+# Building the OpenXR Vulkan Example

 1. Install the [Vulkan SDK](https://vulkan.lunarg.com) version 1.3 or newer.
 2. Install [CMake](https://cmake.org/download) version 3.1 or newer.